tumthinktank/sust_ai_nability/content/prototypes/SoSe24-Team-2-2/index.md

 ---
 ### REQUIRED INFORMATION FOR DISPLAY AND FITERING
 name: "GAID-Platform: German analysis and information database for data centers."
-subtitle: "A comprehensive platform providing data on data centers’ energy use and waste heat forsustainable urban planning and decision-making."
+subtitle: "A comprehensive platform providing data on data centers’ energy use and waste heat for sustainable urban planning and decision-making."
 date: "2024-06-25" # Datum vom Pitch
 featuredImage: "PublicDomainPictures-Pixabay.jpg" #Foto in selben Ordner wie diese Datei
 challenge: waste-heat